rdkcentral/rdk-halif-device_settings/docs/pages/dsHdmiIn_halSpec.md

 ### Threading Model

 This interface is not required to be thread safe.
-Any `caller` invoking the `API`s should ensure calls are made in a thread safe manner. `HAL` is allowed to create internal threads for its operations without excessively consuming system resources.
-Any threads created by the `HAL` should be handled gracefully and respective error codes should be returned if any corresponding `API` fails.
+Any `caller` invoking the `API`s should ensure calls are made in a thread safe manner.
+This interface is allowed to create internal threads for its operations without excessively consuming system resources.
+Any threads created by this interface should be handled gracefully and respective error codes should be returned if any corresponding `API` fails.

 ### Process Model